kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 kinds of objects listed above can be put into a workload management workspace and it will give them its usual interpretation.
 For objects that add authorizations, this will indeed _add_ authorizations but not otherwise break something.
-The kcp server does not implement `FlowSchema` nor `PriorityLevelConfiguration`; those will indeed be uninterpreted.
+The server does not implement `FlowSchema` nor `PriorityLevelConfiguration`; those will indeed be uninterpreted.
 For objects that configure calls to other servers, these will fail unless the user arranges for them to work when made in the center as well in the edge clusters.

-In kcp v0.11.0 the Token controller (for ServiceAccounts) creates a token Secret for each ServiceAccount that does not currently reference one created by that controller and updates the ServiceAccount to reference the Secret just created.
+In v0.11.0 the Token controller (for ServiceAccounts) creates a token Secret for each ServiceAccount that does not currently reference one created by that controller and updates the ServiceAccount to reference the Secret just created.
 Should another controller undo that